Columbus: Where Music is Culture

 Liberty Theatre and Cultural Center

-The Liberty Theater and Cultural Center, opened in 1924, was Columbus’ first African-American theater.
-Today, its mission is to promote African-American history, heritage and culture for the benefit of locals and tourists alike.
+The Liberty Theatre and Cultural Center, opened in 1924, was Columbus’s first African-American theater.
+Today, its mission is to promote African-American history, heritage, and culture.
+Greats like Marian Anderson, Ella Fitzgerald, Ethel Waters, Lena Horne, Rainey and her protégé Bessie Smith, and the big bands of Duke Ellington, Cab Calloway, and Fletcher Henderson all performed here.

 RiverCenter for the Performing Arts

-The centerpiece of Columbus’ new entertainment and historic district is RiverCenter for the Performing Arts, which hosts national touring performances and artists like James Taylor and Yo-Yo Ma.
+The centerpiece of Columbus’s entertainment and historic district is RiverCenter for the Performing Arts, which hosts national touring performances and artists like James Taylor and Yo-Yo Ma.
+RiverCenter's state-of-the-art facilities include the 2,000-seat Bill Heard Theatre, the 430-seat Legacy Hall, and the 180-seat Studio Theatre.

 Schwob School of Music

-The rapidly growing Columbus State University, whose Schwob School of Music brings in more than 250 concerts per year, is a relentlessly positive cultural influence.
+The rapidly growing Columbus State University, whose Schwob School of Music brings in more than 250 concerts annually, is a relentlessly positive cultural influence.
+See performers like CSU Jazz Ensemble, CSU Percussion Ensemble, CSU Philharmonic Orchestra, CSU Wind Ensemble, University Singers, Chorale, and numerous solo and duo performers and ensembles.
+Dr. Andrew Zohn, who oversees the guitar program, also organizes the annual Guitar Symposium and Competition.

 Springer Opera House

 The Springer Opera House is a true treasure.
 Built in 1871, the theater is both the State Theater of Georgia and a National Historic Landmark, and its stage has been graced by legends like Oscar Wilde, John Phillip Sousa, W.C.
-Fields and Columbus’ own Ma Rainey.
+Fields, and Rainey.
+Today, the Springer is one of America’s most vibrant professional theatre companies with a popular Mainstage Series, an innovative second-space series, a Theatre for Young Audience Series featuring some of this region’s most talented student actors, and a national touring program.
+It is also the home of one of the nation’s finest training schools for young actors, the Springer Theatre Academy.